Wind is an emissions-free source of energy

 Wind turbines have some negative effects on the environment

 Modern wind turbines can be very large machines, and they may visually affect the landscape.
 A small number of wind turbines have also caught fire, and some have leaked lubricating fluids, but these occurrences are rare.
-Some people do not like the sound that wind turbine blades make as they turn in the wind.
-Some types of wind turbines and wind projects cause bird and bat deaths.
+Wind turbine blades make noise as they turn in the wind and some people do not like the sound.
+Birds and bats can be injured or killed if they are hit by turbine blades.
 These deaths may contribute to declines in the population of species also affected by other human-related impacts.
 The wind energy industry and the U.S. government are researching ways to reduce the effect of wind turbines on birds and bats.